shakfu/gen-dsp/README.md

 ### Adding New Backends

-gen_dsp uses a platform registry system that makes it straightforward to add support for new audio platforms (SuperCollider, VCV Rack, etc.).
+gen-dsp uses a platform registry system that makes it straightforward to add support for new audio platforms (SuperCollider, VCV Rack, etc.).
 See [NEW_BACKENDS.md](NEW_BACKENDS.md) for a complete guide.

 ## Attribution